top of page

 The "Promotion" That Was Actually a Demotion..

 Our company restructuring, impacted (me with many others) in a way that to me it felt like a betrayal.
-My job title had changed, quietly without warning, from a management-level title to a partially technical, hands-on one.
+My job title had changed, quietly without warning, from a management level title to a partially technical, hands on one.

 Naturally, I brought it up since it didn't align with my career aspirations.
 I questioned this decision (although I knew it doesn't change anything, I still had to) as we were not hired for what we were expected to do now in addition.
 My director told me, straight-faced, that it had already been discussed with my manager and I had “agreed or never expressed any concerns.”

 As a matter of fact, there was no such discussion with my direct line Manager and I informed my Director, calmly but straight.
-To my shock, from the very next day, the retaliation began — one critical email after another, all carefully crafted to chip away at my credibility.
+To my shock, from the very next day, the retaliation began with one critical email after another, all carefully crafted to chip away at my credibility.

 Another Instance, Where The Process Made No Sense (and Still Doesn’t)...